 CSES is committed to inclusivity and upholds the LANL statement, "diversity fuels our innovative, agile, and principled workforce that is essential to solving problems of global importance."
-We seek to create and uphold a positive, professional environment for all participants and support all policies intended to support diverse groups and eliminate bias against groups.
+We seek to create and uphold a positive, professional environment for all participants and support the Director's Annual Diversity Memo (official Laboratory Policy (PD712 and P712-3) as well as all levels of LANL policies intended to support diverse groups and eliminate bias against groups.

-1.3 Updates for FY22
+1.3 Updates for FY23